Saphire-A/stackedWordpress-on-aws/README.md

 # Stacked WordPress Deployment on AWS using CloudFormation
 This project automates the deployment of a WordPress website hosted on Amazon EC2 using a custom CloudFormation template.
 It was developed as part of the Simplilearn AWS training program to demonstrate core infrastructure-as-code skills, automation with Lambda, and cost optimization through scheduling.

-The deployment uses a local MySQL database installed on the same EC2 instance as WordPress (no RDS), with network isolation, a modular YAML template, and a scheduled auto-shutdown mechanism using Lambda and CloudWatch Events.
+The deployment uses a local MySQL database installed on the same EC2 instance as WordPress, with network isolation, a modular YAML template, and a scheduled auto-shutdown mechanism using Lambda and CloudWatch Events.

 # Key Features
 1. Infrastructure as Code using CloudFormation